PaoloRibeca/KPop/README.md

 #### 4.1.1.
 Classifier for simulated *M.tuberculosis* sequencing reads

 As described in our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.06.22.497172v1), we simulated sequencing reads for 1,000 *M.tuberculosis* genomes.
-The data thus generated is large (~127 GB) and hence we are not making it available for download.
-However, the scripts used to (re-)generate it can be found in the directory [`test`](https://github.com/PaoloRibeca/KPop/tree/main/test) of this repository.
+The data thus generated is large (~127 GB) and hence we are not making it directly available for download.
+However, the scripts used to (re-)generate it can be found in the [`test`](https://github.com/PaoloRibeca/KPop/tree/main/test) directory of this repository.

 ##### 4.1.1.1.
 Data preparation